Board of Directors

-Jaimie P. Cloud - Founder & President
+Jaimie P. Cloud - Founder and President

 Jaimie is a thought leader in the field of Education for Sustainability.
 She has authored The Cloud Institute’s EfS Framework, and several peer-reviewed journal chapters and articles on Sustainability and the significance of Education for Sustainability.